-In conclusion, it does appear that there are signs in childhood that can predict how an adult will fare in later life.
-Obviously, factors such as environment, poverty, neglect and abuse will have an effect, but now we can see that there are other indicators in childhood too.
+In conclusion, it does appear that there are signs of mental illness in childhood that can predict how an adult will fare in later life.
+Obviously, factors such as environment, poverty, neglect, and abuse will have an effect, but now we can see that there are other indicators in childhood too.

-Therefore, is it right to start labelling children with them as well?
+Therefore, is it right to start labeling children with them as well?
 Dr. William Copeland of Duke University Medical Center, lead author of the North Carolina study believes that:

 “We need to focus on prevention and intervention,” he says.
 “If we want to reduce the cost and distress associated with many social problems, we really need to address them earlier.”